JasonSwingen/js-outdoors/index.md

 layout: default
 permalink: /
 image:
-title: JS-Outdoors | Hunting and Fishing Stories and Tutorials
+title: JS-Outdoors | Fishing & Hunting Tips for the Midwestern Outdoorsman
-excerpt: Hunting and Fishing stories written for and by the Midwestern Outdoorsman.
+excerpt: Hunting and Fishing stories, tips, and techniques.
+Written for and by a Midwestern Outdoorsman.
+From hunting mule deer in MT to fly fishing for steelhead in MN and everything in between.
 ---

 <div id="content" class="main">